jnz8086/subrosa25_pubgmod/README.md

 ## Installation

-Copy the files into the folder with the [dedicated server](http://crypticsea.com/download/subrosadedicated025b.zip).
+Copy the files into the folder with the [dedicated server](http://crypticsea.com/download/subrosadedicated025b.zip). (or in a separate folder, doesn't make a difference)

 Launch subrosadedicated025b.exe.